openbmc/bmcweb/DEVELOPING.md

-the best interest of security; In these rare cases, the maintainers and contributors will endeavor to avoid breaking clients as much as is technically possible, but as with all security, impact will need to be weighed against the security impact of not making changes, and judgement calls will be made, with options to allow providing the old behavior.
+the best interest of security; In these rare cases, the maintainers and contributors will endeavor to avoid breaking clients as much as is technically possible, but as with all security, impact will need to be weighed against the security impact of not making changes, and judgment calls will be made, with options to allow providing the old behavior.

 ### clang-tidy